Turn Your Associate Degree into a Bachelor's

 Emerging industries like solar and wind energy are bringing fresh opportunities to the field of technical management.
-The U.S. Bureau of Labor Statistics (BLS) reports that the demand for solar photovoltaic installers will increase 63% from 2018 to 2028 – likewise, wind turbine technicians can anticipate 57% growth.1
+The U.S. Bureau of Labor Statistics (BLS) projects that the demand for solar photovoltaic installers will increase 27% from 2021 to 2031 – likewise, wind turbine technicians can anticipate 44% growth.1

 Both solar and wind energy are expected to grow rapidly over the coming decade, according to the BLS.
 The trend bodes well for technicians and technical managers alike.

 Sources & Citations (1)